FrostedFlaming0/timechain-agent/ARCHITECTURE.md

 `_retry_with_backoff` is the shared retry helper.

-**When you'd touch this file:** when you want to add a new provider, change default model versions as new ones release, adjust retry behavior, or expose more provider-specific options (streaming, tool use, structured output).
+**When you'd touch this file:** when you want to add a new provider, change default model versions as new ones release, adjust retry behavior, or expose more provider-specific options (tool use, structured output, multimodal beyond images and PDFs).
 Each builder is independent — changing one doesn't affect the others.

 ---